richmahn/en_tn/2jn/front/intro.md

 #### What is hospitality? ####

-Hospitality was an important concept in the Ancient Near East.
-It was important to be friendly towards a foreigner or outsiders and provide help to them if they needed it.
+Hospitality was an important concept in the ancient Near East.
+It was important to be friendly towards foreigners or outsiders and provide help to them if they needed it.
 John wanted believers to offer hospitality to guests.
-But, he did not want believers to offer hospitality to false teachers.
+However, he did not want believers to offer hospitality to false teachers.

 #### Who were the people John spoke against? ####

-It is possible that the people John spoke against were those who would eventually become known as Gnostics.
+The people John spoke against were possibly those who would become known as Gnostics.
 These people believed that the physical world was evil.
-Since they believed Jeses was divine, they denied that he was truly human.
+Since they believed Jesus was divine, they denied that he was truly human.
 This is because they thought God would not become human since the physical body is evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])